rachel-ingham/Data_projects_TripleTen/Conversion Rates/README.md

 ![image](https://github.com/user-attachments/assets/b74ae199-d7c1-4a2f-b6b6-34e5814908d0)

 User cohorts were created based on the first month individual users made a purchase.
-The columns first_purchase_month and cohort_age in the purchase activity table were created to build monthly cohorts.
+VLookup was used to find the first_purchase date of the customer that was listed for each product page event in the dataset.
+The columns first_purchase_month and cohort_age in the purchase activity table were then created to build monthly cohorts.

 ![image](https://github.com/user-attachments/assets/f7aece04-d035-4361-8535-17194931b777)